McNaBry/cataloguer/README.md

 For each category in this list, a new folder must be created under `data`.
 For example, `Coffee` would require `data/coffee` and `Asian Dramas` would require `data/asian_dramas`.
 Folder names must strictly be in *lowercase* and spaces are to be replaced with underscores.

 ### Retrieving the list of reviews
 To retrieve the list of reviews associated with each category, an `entries.json` file is created under the respective folders.
 It contains the `title` of each review and the `summary` to display.
-The `title` will be used to retrieve the markdown file and is *case insensitive*.
+The `title` will be used to retrieve the markdown file and is *case sensitive*.

 ```JSON
 {